 Generic “review this code” gives generic feedback.
-These prompts target specific failure modes a senior reviewer would catch.
+These 13 prompts target the specific failure modes a senior reviewer would catch, and each pins exactly one review lens so the signal does not get diluted.

 Who this is for